awsdocs/aws-javascript-developer-guide-v2/doc_source/emc-examples-jobs.md

 ## Configuring the SDK<a name="emc-examples-jobs-configure-sdk"></a>

-Configure the SDK for JavaScript by creating a global configuration object, and then setting the region for your code\.
-In this example, the region is set to `us-west-2`\.
+Configure the SDK for JavaScript by creating a global configuration object, and then setting the Region for your code\.
+In this example, the Region is set to `us-west-2`\.
 Because MediaConvert uses custom endpoints for each account, you must also configure the `AWS.MediaConvert` client class to use your account\-specific endpoint\.
 To do this, set the `endpoint` parameter on `AWS.config.mediaconvert`\.

 ```
 // Load the SDK for JavaScript
 var AWS = require('aws-sdk');
-// Set the region
+// Set the Region
 AWS.config.update({region: 'us-west-2'});
-// Set the custom endpoint for your acccount
+// Set the custom endpoint for your account
-AWS.config.mediaconvert({endpoint: 'ACCOUNT_ENDPOINT'});
+AWS.config.mediaconvert = {endpoint : 'ACCOUNT_ENDPOINT'};
 ```

 ## Defining a Simple Transcoding Job<a name="emc-examples-jobs-spec"></a>